 $55 - $180/month |

-Various speeds are available from AT&T Internet based on your region and the plan you select.
+Various speeds are available from AT&T Internet, based on your region and the plan you select.
 Basic plans usually have speeds of 10 Mbps, while their highest fiber-optic connections, when available, have speeds of over 1,000 Mbps (1 Gbps).
-These speeds are appropriate for a range of internet activities, such as working from home, playing games, and streaming HD video.
-Customers' real speeds may vary depending on factors including equipment quality and network congestion.
+These speeds are appropriate for a range of Internet activities, such as working from home, playing games, and streaming HD video.
+Customers' real speeds may vary depending on factors, including equipment quality and network congestion.
 Depending on the package chosen, AT&T may also provide extra features like Wi-Fi equipment rental or integrated security services.
-Additionally, there are alternatives to bundling the internet with TV and phone services.
+Additionally, there are alternatives to bundling internet with TV and phone services.

 See More: AT&T Internet Speed